-4. Cool Circuits – age 8+ – solve the challenge by making a loop and it lights up.
+4. Snap Circuits – ages 4-8 or 8+ – solve the challenge by making a loop and it lights up.
 It has various levels of challenges and you can also purchase different options for different ages and challenges.

 5. Simon – a game from my childhood.
 Did everyone have this too?
 Now our kids can play this fun sequence game.

 6. Etch a Sketch – age 3+ – another classic from our childhood.
 An awesome drawing toy where no batteries are needed…so another bonus is that it is a quiet activity.